Political history of the United Kingdom (1979–present): Margaret Thatcher (1979–1990)

-Thatcher formed a government on 4 May 1979, with a mandate to reverse the UK's economic decline and to reduce the role of the state in the economy.
+Thatcher formed a government on 4 May 1979, in a political landscape that had been majorly changed by the Winter of Discontent and had lead to an anti-union sentiment leading up to the 1979 general election.
+Thatcher was elected on a platform of rebuilding the UK's economy and restoring hope during a divided period.
 Thatcher was incensed by one contemporary view within the Civil Service that its job was to manage the UK's decline from the days of Empire, and wanted the country to punch above its weight in international affairs.
-She was a philosophic soulmate with Ronald Reagan, elected President in 1980 in the United States, and to a lesser extent, Brian Mulroney, who was elected in 1984 in Canada.
+She was ideologically similar to Ronald Reagan, elected President in 1980 in the United States, and to a lesser extent, Brian Mulroney, who was elected in 1984 in Canada.
 It seemed for a time that conservatism might be the dominant political philosophy in the major English-speaking nations for the era.